patricebechard/Probabiliistic_Graphical_Models_IFT6269/README.md

-### Final project for IFT6269 on Latent Dirichlet Allocation
+### IFT6269 - Probabilistic Graphical Models

+Repo containing all assignments and the project for the PGM class at the University of Montreal during the Fall 2017 semester.